minxy2100/hint/packages/hint-manifest-scoped-urls/README.md

 #### Example 2

-No `start_url` property specified in Manifest file
+No `start_url` property specified in Manifest file.

 ```json
 {